bytedance/sonic/README.md

 See [ast/visitor.go](https://github.com/bytedance/sonic/blob/main/ast/visitor.go) for detailed usage.
 We also implement a demo visitor for `UserNode` in [ast/visitor_test.go](https://github.com/bytedance/sonic/blob/main/ast/visitor_test.go).

 ## Compatibility
+For developers who want to use sonic to meet diffirent scenarios, we provide some integrated configs as `sonic.API`
+- `ConfigDefault`: the sonic's default config (`EscapeHTML=false`,`SortKeys=false`...) to run sonic fast meanwhile ensure security.
+- `ConfigStd`: the std-compatible config (`EscapeHTML=true`,`SortKeys=true`...)
+- `ConfigFastest`: the fastest config (`NoQuoteTextMarshaler=true`) to run on sonic as fast as possible.
 Sonic **DOES NOT** ensure to support all environments, due to the difficulty of developing high-performance codes.
-For developers who use sonic to build their applications in different environments, we have the following suggestions:

-- Developing on **Mac M1**: Make sure you have Rosetta 2 installed on your machine, and set `GOARCH=amd64` when building your application.
-Rosetta 2 can automatically translate x86 binaries to arm64 binaries and run x86 applications on Mac M1.
-- Developing on **Linux arm64**: You can install qemu and use the `qemu-x86_64 -cpu max` command to convert x86 binaries to amr64 binaries for applications built with sonic.
-The qemu can achieve a similar transfer effect to Rosetta 2 on Mac M1.

-For developers who want to use sonic on Linux arm64 without qemu, or those who want to handle JSON strictly consistent with `encoding/json`, we provide some compatible APIs as `sonic.API`

-- `ConfigDefault`: the sonic's default config (`EscapeHTML=false`,`SortKeys=false`...) to run on sonic-supporting environment.
-It will fall back to `encoding/json` with the corresponding config, and some options like `SortKeys=false` will be invalid.
-- `ConfigStd`: the std-compatible config (`EscapeHTML=true`,`SortKeys=true`...) to run on sonic-supporting environment.
-It will fall back to `encoding/json`.
+On non-sonic-supporting environment, the implementation will fall back to `encoding/json`.
+Thus beflow configs will all equal to `ConfigStd`.
-- `ConfigFastest`: the fastest config (`NoQuoteTextMarshaler=true`) to run on sonic-supporting environment.
-It will fall back to `encoding/json` with the corresponding config, and some options will be invalid.

 ## Tips